JVMuniz01/lexical-analyzer/README.md

 The Token class also implements methods to represent the token as a string.<br>

 <h2>🔀 Supported Languages</h2>
-Based on the current implementation, the compiler is able to handle a language that includes:
+<h3>Based on the current implementation, the compiler is able to handle a language that includes:</h3>

 Data types: int, double, char, string<br>
 Arithmetic operators: +, -, *, /, %<br>